Daiji256/upload-to-orphan-branch/README.md

 # daiji256/upload-to-orphan-branch

 During a GitHub Actions workflow, this action uploads selected files to a Git orphan branch (a branch with no parents).
-It allows you to persist small generated artifacts (images, JSON, text) and reference them in Issues, PRs, or other workflows.
+It allows you to persist small generated outputs (images, JSON, text) and reference them in Issues, PRs, or other workflows.

 Companion actions are available: download at [daiji256/download-from-orphan-branch](https://github.com/Daiji256/download-from-orphan-branch) and delete at [daiji256/delete-orphan-branch](https://github.com/Daiji256/delete-orphan-branch).
 End-to-end usage examples are provided in [orphan-branch-upload-download-delete-examples](https://github.com/Daiji256/orphan-branch-upload-download-delete-examples).

 ## Why use an orphan branch

-- No history; artifacts stay isolated from main code history.
+- No history; outputs stay isolated from main code history.
-- Persists while the branch exists (unlike cache or ephemeral workflow artifacts).
+- Persists while the branch exists (unlike cache or ephemeral workflow artifacts).).
 - Easy to embed raw URLs in Issues, PRs, or README (e.g. `https://raw.githubusercontent.com/<user>/<repo>/<branch>/<path>`).
 - Shared state across workflows without external storage.